brmc/django-media-helper/README.markdown

 ### Management Command: `mediahelper` ###

+**note: there aren't any tests written for these commands yet.
+Use them at your own risk.
+I've used them on three small sites in production without problem.**

 This command is used to retrofit the media_helper app into a project that
 already exists.
 With it you can resize all images found in the MEDIA_ROOT